system76/docs/_articles/pop-recovery.md

 To get access to an encrypted disk, these additional commands need run to unlock the disk.
 Please use the `lsblk` command described above to determine the correct drive and partition.

 ```
-sudo cryptsetup luksOpen /dev/sda3 volume
+sudo cryptsetup luksOpen /dev/sda3 cryptdata
 sudo lvscan
 sudo vgchange -ay
 ```

-And take note as to what the volume group is called.
+And take note as to what the cryptdata group is called.
 Substitute the correct info into this next command.
 Make sure that `-root` is on the end:

 ```
 sudo mount /dev/mapper/data-root /mnt